AvolitesLtd/TitanManual/docs/cues/cue-playback.md

  while the timing completes.
 You can also fire the cue again without needing to release it.

--   You can set playbacks to high **priority** if you do not want them to be overridden by other playbacks using the same fixtures.
+-   You can set playbacks to high <strong>priority</strong> if you do not want them to be overridden by other playbacks using the same fixtures.
 For example, if you have a couple of fixtures acting as a spotlight, but they are also programmed into some colour washes, you probably want the